 Excellence In Legal Representation On Medical Malpractice Cases In Baltimore And Washington, D.C.

-With more than thirty years of successfully obtaining compensation on behalf of injured clients, Schochor and Staton, P.A. delivers knowledgeable legal service when you are hurt by medical mistake or sexual abuse.
+With more than thirty years of successfully obtaining compensation on behalf of injured clients, Schochor, Staton, Goldberg, and Cardea, P.A. delivers knowledgeable legal service when you are hurt by medical mistake or sexual abuse.
 Contact us or call 410-234-1000 to speak with our attorneys about your case at no charge.